AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 The gauge system can also be used to incentivize different things than staking contracts.
 For instance, incentives for Convex voters on Curve can be linked to a gauge (in fact an EOA or a multisig) where veANGLE owners decide to send some rewards, and the multisig would be responsible for placing the incentives on Votium.

 Overall, there is no restriction on which pools or pairs can have a gauge other than that they should pass the gauge governance vote.
-The idea is however that all gauges should have a link with the agEUR or the Angle protocol, as the governance token of the protocol is being distributed as incentive.
+The idea is however that all gauges should have a link with an Angle Protocol stablecoin (like agEUR) or the Angle protocol more generally, as the governance token of the protocol is being distributed as incentive.

 Given that a wide range of contracts can be considered Angle protocol gauges, the system distinguishes several gauge types: